Relationship Counseling Maryland

 A great relationship is built around who you are, not who someone else says you should be.

 Integrative Systemic Therapy (IST) is our backbone for understanding family dynamics and personal identity within relationships.
-IST is a modern model of therapy that integrates the tools of all evidence based approaches into one relationship counseling roadmap.
+IST is an empirically supported modern model of therapy that integrates the tools from various evidence based approaches to couples therapy into one relationship counseling roadmap.
+That’s a mouthful.
+In short, IST is a system created by The Family Institute at Northwestern University to guide our process of choosing the best tools for your family.
 In our work, you’ll find interventions from

 Solution Focused Therapy